zgordon/reactpress/README.md

 # ReactPress

-A simple, mock WordPress front and back end using React.
+A decoupled site and editor using React and the WordPress REST API.

 *Part of the [JavaScript for WordPress Master Course](http://javascriptforwp.com).*